 Making Felt Bling Christmas Ornaments

 Felt ornaments can be as simple or as complex as you like.
 Get the whole family involved in making some for the tree.
-This is a guide about making felt bling Christmas ornaments
+This is a page about making felt bling Christmas ornaments

 Use felt and cookie cutters to make your own Christmas ornaments.
 Jazz them up with rhinestones and mirror shapes and voila!
 You have added a special touch to your Christmas tree!